Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 Graphs or other illustrations are provided for illustrative purposes only and not intended as a recommendation to buy or sell securities displaying similar characteristics.

-MSCI EAFE Index: The MSCI EAFE® Index measures large- and mid-cap equity performance across 21 of 24 developed countries, excluding the U.S. and Canada.
+MSCI EAFE® (Net) Index: The MSCI EAFE® (Net) Index measures the performance of performance of large and mid-cap securities across 21 developed markets, including countries in Europe, Australasia and the Far East, excluding the U.S. and Canada.
+The MSCI EAFE® (Net) Index subtracts any foreign taxes applicable to US citizens but not applicable to citizens in the overseas country.
 It is not possible to invest in an index.

 S&P 500 Index: The S&P 500 measures the value of stocks of the 500 largest corporations by market capitalization listed on the New York Stock Exchange or Nasdaq Composite.
 It is not possible to invest in an index.